Goodbye Incandescent Light Bulbs… Energy-Efficient CFLs Are the Future

 Thomas Edison deserves plenty of credit and respect for inventing the light bulb.
-But they're incredibly wasteful.
-Around 90% of the energy created is heat and ultra-violet light, with only about 10% going towards the bulb's intended use - creating visible light.
+But they’re incredibly wasteful.
+Around 90 percent of the energy created is heat and ultra-violet light, with only about 10 percent going towards the bulb’s intended use – creating visible light.

-The Incandescent Light Bulb...
-A Complete Waste of Energy
+Why the Incandescent Light Bulb is a Complete Waste of Energy

 In this day and age, the United States and the rest of the world desperately need to cut down on wasted energy.

-- About 57% of the energy we start with in various products is wasted.
+- About 57 percent of the energy we start with in various products is wasted.

-- For the electric industry, it's even worse: 69% of the energy used in coal, natural gas and nuclear power generation never does useful work as electricity.
+- For the electric industry, it’s even worse: 69 percent of the energy used in coal, natural gas and nuclear power generation never does useful work as electricity.

 So what happens to it?
-It's lost through heat at the generating plants.
-It's lost in the wires on the way to your house.
-And when the power finally does reach you, the inefficiency of the appliances it's powering also causes wasted energy.
+It’s lost through heat at the generating plants.
+It’s lost in the wires on the way to your house.
+And when the power finally does reach you, the inefficiency of the appliances it’s powering also wastes energy.

 Reducing wasted energy is one of the easiest ways to mitigate our insatiable demand for energy.
 And given that one of biggest power users in the home is lighting, one of the easiest ways to address the problem is to make it more efficient.